Where To Go On Holiday In August?

 PASSPORTS SHOULD BE VALID FOR A MINIMUM PERIOD OF 6 MONTHS.

 Here is the List of Mongolian embassies abroad.

 Weather and climate in Mongolia

 Mongolia is not coldest and remotest part of the world.
-Though winter lasts from November to March. -30 Celsius real cold lasts only one moth, from mid-December to January.
-The rest of winter temperature fluctuates around -10-14 Celsius.
+Though winter lasts from November to March. -30 Celsius real cold lasts only one month, from mid-December to January.
+The rest of the winter temperature fluctuates around -10-14 Celsius.
 It should be noted that snow blizzard and dust storms often occur in spring making this period from snow melting in the late March to first grass in the late May the least comfortable.
-Summer from mid-May to mid-September is usually warm with average temperature of +18 to +26 Celsius.
+Summer from mid-May to mid-September is usually warm with an average temperature of +18 to +26 Celsius.
 There are short rains in July and late August.